 Stanford Law School, or SLS, was founded in 1893 in Palo Alto, California.
-Stanford is one of the smaller top-tier law schools and, with just under 600 students, they’re able to keep class sizes small and maintain a fairly low student to faculty ratio.
-More than 90 faculty members are on hand to guide students through the Stanford Law experience.
+Stanford is one of the smaller top-tier law schools and, with over 550 students, they’re able to keep class sizes small and maintain a fairly low student to faculty ratio.
+More than 200 faculty members, including 106 full-time faculty, are on hand to guide students through the Stanford Law experience.

 Students at Stanford Law School can study to receive their J.D., LL.M. or J.S.D. degrees.
 The most popular areas of study are clinical training, environmental law, intellectual property law and international law.
 Stanford is also well-known for letting its students devise their own study plans.
-There are also more than 25 joint degree options.
+There are also three types of joint degree in 21 subject areas.
 Many of these joint degrees can still be completed in three years.
 Students also have the chance to complete joint degree programs with Princeton University’s Woodrow Wilson School of Public and International Affairs or the Johns Hopkins Paul H. Nitze School of Advanced International Studies.

 Students who are completing a regular J.D. degree must take several mandatory classes during their first year, including criminal law, civil procedure, contracts, torts and legal research and writing during the fall quarter, and constitutional law, property and federal litigation during the winter quarter.
 After they’ve completed their first year, students can customize their study plans to focus in on a specific legal area.
 Classes for second and third years range from topics like white-collar crime to a Supreme Court simulation seminar.
 The Supreme Court clinic was the first of its kind; it’s brought more than 30 cases before the court over the years.
 Also, more than 80% of students participate in some sort of pro bono or public interest activities through the Levin Center for Public Service and Public Interest Law.
 Students can help victims of domestic violence, at-risk youth or senior citizens.